WilliamsEnabulele/MonnifyDotnetSDK/MonnifyDotnet.SDK/README.md

 }
 ```

+## Usage

-Register the SDK in your application:
+You can use in two ways, either register the SDK in your application:
+### 1. Via Dependency Injection

 ```csharp
 builder.Services.AddMonnify(options =>